GoogleCloudPlatform/endpoints-codelab-android/README.md

 # Android Endpoints "Todo.txt" CodeLab

-*Updated June 2014*
+*Updated July 2014*

-This codelab is an introduction to Google Cloud Endpoints, the technology that enables the publication of RESTful APIs which can easily be consumed by Android applications.
+This codelab is an introduction to **Google Cloud Endpoints**, the technology that enables the publication of RESTful APIs which can easily be consumed by Android applications.

-We will start from an existing mobile Android application and connect it to a brand new backend powered by Cloud Endpoints.
+We will start from an **existing mobile Android application** and connect it to a brand **new backend powered by Cloud Endpoints**.
 All development are done with the Android Studio IDE.

 The original github repository for this codelab is here:
 [https://github.com/GoogleCloudPlatform/endpoints-codelab-android/](https://github.com/GoogleCloudPlatform/endpoints-codelab-android/)